cpalmeraxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/cassandra_install.md

 Cassandra is designed to run on commodity distributed drives, and therefore it is strongly recommended not to use a storage area network (SAN) for Cassandra deployments.

-For more information on Cassandra hardware choice recommendations, see [Hardware choices]( https://cassandra.apache.org/doc/latest/operating/hardware.html) in Apache Cassandra documentation.
+For more information on Cassandra hardware choice recommendations, see [Hardware choices]( https://cassandra.apache.org/doc/latest/operating/hardware.html).

 ## Install Apache Cassandra